 Note 10 - Related Party Transactions and Concentrations

-The Transportation Authority may receive funds from the Borough of Kutztown; however, in 2022 no funds were received from the Borough of Kutztown.
+The Transportation Authority may receive funds from the Borough of Kutztown; however, in 2023 no funds were received from the Borough of Kutztown.
+There was no concentration of risk during the 2023 calendar year.